zahrag/barcodemetr/README.md

 The repository supports two implementations of DNA barcodes pairwise distance calculations one with Pandas and the other with Apache Spark (PySpark).
 For optimal performnace conduct experiments in two separate phases:

-> **ℹ️ Note** For small size data Pandas implementation and for the large data sizes like BIOSCAN-5M Apache Spark is recommended.
+> **ℹ️ Note** Use the Pandas implementation for small datasets.
+For large datasets such as BIOSCAN-5M, the Apache Spark implementation is recommended.

 #### I. Calculate&Save SDI and Pairwise Distances
 To initially calculate DNA barcodes pairwise distances and save them in the Parquet files or Pandas dataframes, execute: